dmayerdesign/funk/features/commerce/payment-intent.feature.md

 # Feature: Signal intent to pay

-## Rule: One order to one payment intent.
+## Rule: Orders and payment intents must have a one-to-one relationship.

 ### Example: When an Order is created, an intent to pay is created.